ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 capacity among Connections in a Connection Group, sends on Connections with higher Niceness values will be prioritized over sends on Connections with lower Niceness values.
-An ideal transport system implementation would assign the Connection the capacity share (M-N) x C / M, where N is the Connection's Niceness value, M is the maximum Niceness value used by all Connections in the group and C is the total available capacity.
-However, the niceness setting is purely advisory, and no guarantees are given about the way capacity is shared.
+An ideal transport system implementation would assign each Connection the capacity share (M-N) x C / M, where N is the Connection's Niceness value, M is the maximum Niceness value used by all Connections in the group and C is the total available capacity.
+However, the Niceness setting is purely advisory, and no guarantees are given about the way capacity is shared.
-Each implementation is free to implement a way it shares capacity that it sees fit.
+Each implementation is free to implement a way to share capacity that it sees fit.

 # Sending Data {#sending}